Syntax and Semantics of Linear Dependent Types: Syntax of ILDTT

-\begin{remark} The reader can note that the usual formulation of universes for DTT transfers very naturally to ILDTT, giving us a notion of universes for linear types.
+\begin{remark} Note that the usual formulation of universes for DTT transfers naturally to ILDTT, giving us a notion of universes for linear types.
 This allows us to write rules for forming types as rules for forming terms, as usual.
-We do not choose this approach and define the various type formers in the setting without universes, as this will give a cleaner categorical semantics. \end{remark}
+We do not take this approach; we define the various type formers in the setting without universes, as this will give a cleaner categorical semantics. \end{remark}